You’re building your email list, right?

 Google Docs insert horizontal line function example.

-Now, how do you get the number, step name, and check box to look so nice and lined up?
+How do you align the number, step name, and checkbox so neatly?

 Drag formatting function in Google Doc for a table example.